-In the previous chapter (Chapter 2: Abundance by subtraction), we leveraged the power of “less” to demystify the myth of “more” – our assumption that quantitative excessiveness makes us happy.
-We now turn to “big,” the excessiveness in size.
-Why do we appreciate large size, and want to make things as big as we can?
+In the previous chapter (Chapter 2: Abundance by subtraction), we leveraged the power of “less” to demystify the myth of “more” (challenging the assumption that quantitative excessiveness makes us happy).
+We now turn to “big,” or excessiveness in size.
+Why do we appreciate large size and want to make things as big as we can?

-Fundamentally, it is because nature is overwhelmingly big compared to our small body size and physical fragility.
-Ever since our existence, we have been fighting to overcome the threats posed by nature, which are massive in size, intensity and complexity.
+Fundamentally, this is because nature is overwhelmingly big compared to our small body size and physical fragility.
+For our entire existence, humanity been fighting to overcome the threats posed by nature, which are massive in size, intensity and complexity.

-In a sense, our history has been about our disparate efforts to invent a variety of devices – bigger the better – in order to defy our helplessness toward natural threats and increase the odds of survival.
-In the pre-historic era during which there was almost no technology, the devices couldn’t be physically large.
-People leveraged intangible devices such as enigmatic rituals or myths to understand and somehow calm overwhelming nature, which was way beyond their control.
+In a sense, our history has been about our disparate efforts to invent a variety of devices – the bigger the better – in order to defy our helplessness in the face of natural threats and increase the odds of our survival.
+In the pre-historic era during which there was almost no technology, devices couldn’t be physically large.
+People leveraged intangible methods such as enigmatic rituals or myths to understand and somehow calm the overwhelming threat of nature which was way beyond their control.

-As the time went on, people started inventing increasingly sophisticated devices both physically and conceptually.
-The architecture became higher and larger, and our systems such as agriculture and transportation became increasingly sophisticated.
+As the time went on, people started inventing increasingly sophisticated devices both physical and conceptual.
+Architecture became taller and larger, and our systems such as agriculture and transportation became increasingly sophisticated.

 Left: Giza Pyramids by V Manninen via CC BY 2.0